dansterrett/pushpop-rails/README.md

 Finally, run the install generator

-    rails g push_pop:install
+    rails g pushpop:install

-Understanding PushPop-Rails
+Understanding pushpop-rails
 -------------

-PushPop-Rails provides a way for easy integration between PushPop and the Rails asset pipeline.
+pushpop-rails provides a way for easy integration between PushPop and the Rails asset pipeline.
 If you are using the source of this gem, the Pushpop project is stored under vendor/assets/Pushpop.
 When working with the source, make sure to initialize all git submodules

     git submodule update --init --recurisve